 Carelessness And Neglect

-When a drug problem worsens, people’s behavior often becomes more careless or even reckless.
+When a drug problem worsens, people’s behavior becomes more careless or reckless.
 They may combine their drug use with activities that shouldn’t be performed under the influence, such as driving.
 Also, they may take drugs in dangerous combinations, such as barbiturates mixed with alcohol.

 Carelessness doesn’t always involve immediate physical danger.
 People abusing prescription drugs may ignore obligations and neglect promises they’ve made.
 They may start missing appointments, social events, classes, work meetings, and family dinners.
 Relationships or activities that they used to care about now receive less attention.